 One interesting fact about the board is that it can only hold riders up 175 lbs.
 This appears to be due to the cutouts it has on the deck of the board to make carrying easy and the low thickness of the deck.
 Heavier riders who are looking for a cheap electric skateboard, I would suggest the Yuneec E-Go 2.

 With the battery, electronics, motor, and longboard hardware, this electric skateboard weighs 10 lbs.
 To make it easier to carry and lighter, there are cutouts on the side of the board giving you an easy handhold when carrying it.

 The battery is contained under the deck in a slim and form fitting case.
 The battery case is actually interesting in that it was specially designed by Swagway to be fireproof and contain any issues that the battery might have.

 If you remember the big backlash against hoverboards when they first started overheating or the more recent Samsung Galaxy fiasco, lithium ion batteries can be unstable at times.
 Coincidentally, that’s also why large lithium ion batteries are not allowed on airplanes.
-The only electric skateboards that are allowed on flights have to have a less than 100Wh battery.
-Watt hours = Volts * Amp-hours .
+The only electric skateboards that are allowed on flights have to have a less than a 100Wh battery.
+Watt-hours = Volts * Amp-hours.
 The more you know!

 The 24V lithium-ion battery powers the hub motor.
 As compared to the Yuneec E Go 2 which has an external motor, the Swagboard has an inhub motor which directly powers the wheel.
 The advantage of this is that there is no drivetrain between an external motor and the wheel axle which introduces another failure mode.
 Hub motors are simpler and one of the better motors to use on electric skateboards.